heitoque/CalculatorInMinecraft/README.md

 --12 = 1100

 --there are variations on the 1 2 and 3 bits so we need to invert those values

+-observations

+1-the cauculator has its gates ready for 15x15 (max) but the entrys and exits arent

+2-the eigth bit is unreacheable in a 4bits*4bits layout, but it makes sence transistorwise